D3crypT0r/JKSSB/README.md

 It is disheartening to witness how JKSSB, an organization responsible for shaping the careers of countless individuals, displayed such negligence.
 Disappointingly, rather than acknowledging the efforts and contributions of a responsible Kashmiri citizen and cybersecurity researcher who dedicated his skills to securing their IT system, the JKSSB officials opted to play a prank in return.
 This behavior demonstrates a lack of appreciation for the valuable assistance provided by a concerned individual aiming to protect their systems from potential threats.

-As this saga continues, it is my hope that JKSSB acknowledges from their end and provides the due recognition and rewards that were initially promised.
-Only then can the trust of the public be restored, ensuring a secure and reliable platform for aspiring candidates of JKSSB.

 https://d3crypt0r.live/